frestevao/avd-sessionhost-automation/README.md

 The diagram below helps you to have a better understandment of how the automation works and which componentes are used on Azure and Azure DevOps.

 <img src="solutionDiagram.png" alt="project Diagram">

+The whole automation is executed in a pipeline that runs 6 powershell scripts, that are responsible to:

+- Notify Active Users.
+- Remove Session Hosts from the hostpool.
+- Delete the old VM's.
+- Delete the ADDS computer accounts.
+- Create the new session hosts.
+- (Optional) Configure the the VM's to report to a specific Log Analytics workspace in case the usage of the insights feature.

 # __<a name="descriptionOfTheComponents">Description of the Components</a>__